The 1,200-pound bomb was in a Ryder truck parked in a parking garage beneath the World Trade Center.

 September 22, 2011 - New York Court of Appeals, in a four to three ruling, excludes the Port Authority from claims of negligence related to the 1993 bombing.

-July 14, 2015 - The Manhatten Appellate Division restores the jury award for Linda Nash.
-The Port Authority is appealing to the state's Court of Appeals, according to Nash's lawyer.
+July 14, 2015 - The Appellate Division for the New York Supreme Court restores the jury award for Linda Nash.
+The Port Authority is appealing to the New York Court of Appeals, according to Nash's lawyer.